sojohnnysaid/ngrok-tunnel-gui/README.md

 ## 📦 Features

 - **Simple GUI**: A user-friendly interface allowing you to start or stop the tunnel
-- **Real-time Status**: Get immediate feedback on your tunnel's status with our emoji indicators! 🟢

 ## 🛠️ Installation